 Find the latest special offers, betting tips and info for the greatest tournament in golf with bettingpro.com's ultimate guide to betting on the Ryder Cup.

 The Ryder Cup is a team event played every two years, between the United States and Europe, with 28 rounds of golf played across various formats of the game, with individual matchplay, foursomes and fourballs played across three days between Friday and Sunday.
 The event brings passion from both players and fans, as they roar their side on to victory.
-The 2020 Ryder Cup was delayed until this year and will be played at Whistling Straits in Wisconsin on September 24th-26th, where Europe will be defending the trophy.
-To win the trophy back, United States will be looking for the golden points total of 14.5.
-If the event is a tie, Europe retain the title
+The 2023 Ryder Cup will be played at the Marco Simone Golf and Country Club, Rome, Italy where United States will be defending the trophy.
+To win the trophy back, Europe will be looking for the golden points total of 14.5.
+If the event is a tie, United States retain the title

 The Ryder Cup betting as it stands, has the following odds

-The draw is 12/1, however if the result is a draw, Europe would retain the title, as the holders need to be clearly beaten for the Americans to take the Ryder Cup back.
+The draw is 12/1, however if the result is a draw, United States would retain the title, as the holders need to be clearly beaten for the Europeans to take the Ryder Cup back.

 What are Popular Ryder Cup Betting Markets